-This page covers the Jupiter Owners' Auto Club get together for 2009
+This page covers the Jupiter Owners Auto Club (JOAC) get-together for 2009

-THE JOAC WEEKEND IS IN NORTH YORKSHIRE, OVER THE WEEKEND 19 – 20 SEPTEMBER
+THE JOAC WEEKEND WAS IN NORTH YORKSHIRE, OVER THE WEEKEND 19 - 20 SEPTEMBER 2009

-We meet on Saturday the 19th September at the White Bear, Masham, for the AGM and Dinner
+We met on Saturday the 19th September at the White Bear, Masham, for the AGM and Dinner

-See below for the menu choices - get your choice to Peter Welch by 10th September.
+See below for the menu choices - your choices went to Peter Welch by 10th September.

 Address of the White Bear Hotel: Wellgarth, Masham, North Yorkshire, HG4 4EN